How to Detect & Verify Site Security Threats & Risks

 Each measure identifies different types of risk.
 When combined, they give businesses stronger visibility, faster incident recognition and better decision making.

-Understanding What Counts as a Security Threat
+What is a Security Threat?

 Threat detection begins with understanding what a threat actually looks like.
 Some threats are obvious, such as a person climbing a fence.
 Others are subtle, like an unauthorised vehicle entering a rear access road.
-Businesses need a clear definition of what constitutes risk.

 Common security threats include: